What is 529?

 Good isolation in pedal board power supplies is very important as it prevents noise generated by digital devices passing into the audio path.
 If you have ever connected up an effect pedal and been greeted by clicking, hissing and other unpleasant noises, you’ll know what we mean.
 Isolation also helps protect connected devices from damage in case of certain fault conditions in other pedals.

 Good quality transformers are essential for providing proper isolation.
 These USA made parts cost a little more but they are the best choice for exceptional low noise performance, so we don’t compomise here.
 Watch Isolated vs Daisychain power supplies.

 Let’s face it, stuff happens.
 Maybe a cable goes bad or you accidentally plug in an incorrect device or connector.
 529 has extensive over current and short circuit protection and will shutdown the output if a fault occurs.
 Remove the fault and it will automatically turn itself back on.

 An unregulated power output may go over voltage on low loads and sag under high loads.
 This can result in changes in tone in certain effects such as fuzz and overdrive.
 It can also cause reliability problems for digital effects.
 529’s regulated outputs ensure that 9V is always 9V.

 If noise from the power circuit makes it’s way into the audio path, you’ll hear it through your amp as hiss, hum, whining or clicking.
 Since the 529 uses a DC battery source, there is no AC common mode noise such as 60 cycle hum to worry about, and extensive filtering on the switching side makes the 529 one of the quietest supplies available.

 Check out the noise test comparison below.
-The photo on the left is the 9V output from another brand of power supply.
-In the photo on the right you can see how the 529 has filtered out the noise.
+The first traces is the 9V output from another brand of power supply.
+In the second trace you can see how the 529 has filtered out the noise.